 - Have a supportive person to assist through acute withdrawal (as needed)

 - Do not have a history of complicated withdrawal symptoms or other significant health concerns

-If you require further information, have questions, or would like to access CWSS, please contact the service directly by calling (519) 837-6892.
+If you require further information, have questions, or would like to access CWSS, please contact the service directly by calling toll free: 1-844-722-2977.

 A key enabling component of our Community Withdrawal Support Service is a 54-page resource booklet called ‘The Plan’.
 The Stonehenge team developed this resource specifically for this program.
 The Plan is an essential resource for individuals going through withdrawal, their family/friend supports, and the professionals involved in their care.
 The Plan outlines information on what to expect when going through withdrawal with detailed information for specific substances.
 It highlights information on post-acute withdrawal symptoms, relapse prevention, and available resources to help support individuals once acute withdrawal is complete.
 There is also a specific section designed for family and friends that provides resources on how to support a loved one and take care of oneself during this time.
 The Plan is an informative reference for anyone supporting someone with an addiction.

 Because there is nothing like this resource elsewhere, we’re also making it available to other health service providers.
-We are providing it at cost ($10) plus shipping, or you can pick up directly from our Guelph office.
-If you would like to obtain copies of The Plan, please go to our Merchandise page.
+We are providing it at cost ($20) plus shipping, or you can pick up directly from our Guelph office.
+If you would like to obtain copies of The Plan, please use the contact information on our Resources page.